 The scope of our Festival requires that participants be familiar with and comply with all Alberta Music Festival Association Rules and Regulations.
 These are updated annually and can be found in the current year’s Provincial Syllabus.
 It is the competitor’s responsibility to know and follow these rules.
 Failure to comply with the Alberta Music Festival Association or the Medicine Hat Rotary Music Festival Local Policies may result in a competitor’s disqualification or cancellation of entries and forfeiture of any awards.

 1. The competitions shall be under the working management of the Medicine Hat Rotary Music Festival Committee.
 Any questions shall be referred first to the Executive Director, then through to the Chair of the Music Festival Committee, whose decision on any matters shall be final and binding upon all concerned.

-3. In the case of an Executive Director, staff, and/or volunteers having personal connections performing within the Festival, every effort will be made to ensure that there is no conflict of interest.
-As such, a written policy is in place, communicated directly to all teachers within the discipline in question, and relevent volunteers.
-This policy is also available upon request.
+3. In the case of staff, and/or volunteers having personal connections performing within the Festival, every effort will be made to ensure that there is no conflict of interest.
+As such, a written policy is in place, communicated directly to all teachers within the discipline and relevent volunteers.

 2. Registrations should be submitted and paid through the online Registration portal by the deadline date.
 If, due to unique circumstances, a participant is unable to register online, please contact us.

 3. The registration deadline will be as determined each year.
 No late registrations will be accepted under any circumstances.